LaserStark/FresnelDiffraction/README.md

 # FresnelDiffraction
-Parallel calculating of light field based on Fresnel Diffraction Based OpenCL
+Parallel calculating of light field based on Fresnel Diffraction by using OpenCL